Heliks/tiles/packages/tmx/readme.md

 ## Position values

-Position values for tile shapes will be converted to be center aligned.
+Position values for free-floating shape objects will be converted to be relative to the objects center instead of the top left corner.

 ## Tile Animations